- CMA leadership positions

 Equity, diversity and inclusion

-As reflected in its Policy on Equity and Diversity in Medicine, the CMA is committed to equity and diversity, reconciliation and a robust processes for inclusion.
-It is important that the CMA has a board of directors and committees that reflect the diversity of the medical profession and the communities it serves to ensure a wide range of experiences, perspectives, attributes and skills to develop better solutions, drive innovation and creativity, and enhance decision-making.
+The CMA is committed to equity and diversity, reconciliation and robust processes for inclusion.
+It is important that CMA leadership reflects the diversity of the medical profession and the communities it serves to ensure a wide range of experiences, perspectives, attributes and skills to develop better solutions, drive innovation and creativity, and enhance decision-making.

 CMA Board of Directors

-The board is made up of the president, president-elect, immediate past president, chair, a member from each province and territory with at least 40 CMA members, a medical student, a medical resident and a non-physician.
+The board is made up of the CMA’s president, president-elect and immediate past president, as well as a chair, a CMA member from each province and territory with at least 40 CMA members, a medical student, a medical resident and a non-physician.

 Terms for provincial/territorial directors are three years, renewable once; these directors generally serve two three-year terms.
 Terms for the medical student and medical resident directors are one year, renewable twice.

 The CMA has several committees to support its governance and overall activities.
 All committees include board directors who are appointed by the board.
-Certain committees also include members-at-large who are ratified by General Council at the CMA’s Annual General Meeting and/or experts appointed by the board.
+Certain committees also include members-at-large who are ratified by GC delegates at the CMA’s AGM and/or experts appointed by the board.

 All committee terms are for three years, renewable once (except the medical student and medical resident positions, which are for one year, renewable twice).